mcauduro/retail/lab3_forecast/lab3_forecasting.md

 # Lab 3 -- Forecasting

-In this lab, we use the retail analytics that we gathered and aggregated to forecast future sales.
-The simulated data set is aggregated hourly and included in the file ```retail_analytics.csv``` and looks something like below.
+In this lab, we use aggregated retail analytics to forecast future sales.
+To make this easy, for lab purposes, we will simulate aggregated retail analytics data.
+This simulated data set is aggregated hourly and included in the file ```retail_analytics.csv``` for convenience and looks something like below.

-## Sample Data
+## Simulated Sample Data (aggregated hourly)

 Time                | Item     | Quantity | StoreLocation
 --------------------|----------|----------|--------------